 - b A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least two councillors to be given to the Proper Officer in accordance with standing order 9. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.

-Adopted 10th October 2022, minute reference 5c Amended 12th December 2022, minute reference 5a Amended 10 June 2024, minute reference 5b Last reviewed 12 May 2025
+Adopted 10th October 2022, minute reference 5c Amended 12th December 2022, minute reference 5a

 Ref: © NALC 2020, Model Standing Orders 2018 for England; revised 2020